-Liam has previously advised councils on improving their SEND provision, discussed disability representation in the news with the BBC and worked with arts groups to ensure stories about deaf people truly represent the lived experiences of those within the community.
+Liam has previously advised councils on improving their SEND provision, discussed disability representation in the news with the BBC, produced documents for Microsoft and worked with arts groups to ensure stories about deaf people truly represent the lived experiences of those within the community.

 From panel discussions to deaf awareness sessions, Liam is available to get people talking.